 How is a pelvic avulsion fracture diagnosed?

-- Bone scan: This is a test done to look at the bones in your body.
-The bone scan shows areas where your bone is diseased or damaged.
+- A bone scan may show areas where your bone is broken.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
-The tracer collects in your bones.
-Pictures will then be taken to look for problems.
-Examples of bone problems include fractures (breaks) and infection.
+The tracer collects in your bones and can be seen in pictures.

 How is a pelvic avulsion fracture treated?

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.